weijwang18/Capstone/README.md

 ## Description

 This is a web application that help people keep track of all their drink purchases and consumption.
+The frontend is built using React.js.
+The backend is built using Firestore.

 ## Component Diagram